 Mell Csicsila has been a dynamic presence on the Cleveland musical scene for over 20 years.
-A native of Northeast Ohio, he can be heard frequently performing as as a first-call percussionist and drummer for Cleveland's Playhouse Square Theatre Foundation and with professional ensembles including the Cleveland Chamber Symphony, The Cleveland Pops Orchestra, CityMusic Cleveland, Lyric Opera Cleveland, and professional orchestras across a multi-state region.
-Mell has backed a number of artists including Johnny Mathis, Aretha Franklin, Tony Bennett, Frank Sinatra, Jr., the Moody Blues and Yes, and supported the national tours of over twenty Broadway musicals including Wicked, Newsies, Beautiful, Hairspray, The Producers, and Mary Poppins, and has also performed with them in theatres across the United States.
-Beyond traditional classical and pop music, he has appeared on drums and mallets in world fusion concerts with master artists like South Indian percussion virtuoso Umayalpuram Sivaraman, Native American flutist R. Carlos Nakai, Eastern European and Klezmer ensembles, and a with number of regional jazz, rock, blues, and religious groups.
+A native of Northeast Ohio, he can be heard frequently performing as as a first-call percussionist and drummer at Cleveland's Playhouse Square Theatre and with professional ensembles including the Cleveland Chamber Symphony, The Cleveland Pops Orchestra, CityMusic Cleveland, Lyric Opera Cleveland, and professional symphony orchestras across a multi-state region.
+Mell has backed a number of touring artists including Johnny Mathis, Aretha Franklin, Tony Bennett, Frank Sinatra, Jr., Weird Al Yankovic, the Moody Blues and Yes.
+A specialist in musical theater he has supported the national tours of over thirty touring Broadway musicals including Wicked, Newsies, Beautiful, Hairspray, The Producers, and Mary Poppins in Cleveland and in theatres across the United States and has been a musician for regional theater companies in Ohio, Utah, and Florida.
+Beyond traditional classical and popular music, he has appeared on drums and mallets in world fusion concerts with master artists like South Indian percussion virtuoso Umayalpuram Sivaraman, Native American flutist R. Carlos Nakai, Hungary’s Török Tilla Folk Experience, Eastern European Folk and Klezmer ensembles, and a number of regional jazz, big band, rock, blues, and religious groups.

 Mr. Csicsila has made over one hundred performances as a percussion soloist and recitalist where he has performed serious concert literature and novelty and ragtime pieces.
 In 2005, he performed the US premiere of Bertold Hummel’s Aphorisms on BACH, Op.
 105 with the Trinity Chamber Orchestra.